C. DANIEL AZZARA, Interim Head of the Department of Agricultural Economics, Sociology, and Education

 Candidacy procedures will be based on the procedures of the major department and will have an international dimension.
 Although not encouraged, the dual-title degree student may require an additional semester or more to fulfill requirements for the dual-title degree program.
 Therefore, under exceptional circumstances, the candidacy exam may be delayed at the discretion of the student advisor in consultation with the INTAD program coordinators.

 The doctoral committee of a Ph.D. dual-title degree student must include a minimum of four faculty members, i.e., the chair and at least three additional members, all of whom must be members of the Graduate Faculty; and the committee must include at least one representative from the INTAD Program faculty.
 The chair of the committee can be a member of both the Major Program and the INTAD Program faculty.
 If the chair is not an INTAD Program faculty member, the INTAD representative must be the co-chair of the committee.
 An official "outside member" also must be appointed to the committee.

-Graduate courses carry numbers from 500 to 599 and 800 to 899.
-Advanced undergraduate courses numbered between 400-499 may be used to meet some graduate degree requirements when taken by graduate students.
-Courses below the 400 level may not.
+Graduate courses carry numbers from 500 to 599 and 800 o 899.
+Advanced undergraduate courses numbered between 400-499 may be used to meet some graduate degree requirements when taken by graduate students but courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up for deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

 Last Revised by the Department: Fall Semester 2011